alexpaul/Big-O-Notation/README.md

 In Computer Science and Programming the way in which we measure the performance and efficiency of algorithms is using **Big O notation**, _denoted_ `O()`.

+## Runtime Complexity

+Runtime complexity is described as the performance over time as the size of the input grows.

 #### Example 1

 In this example the performance of `calculateAverageAge` is `O(n)`, linear.
 As the size of the `ages` array grows the efficiency of this algorithm remains linear.